Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 Java has many implementations of maps, that can be used in Takamaka.
-However, they are not storage objects and consequently cannot be stored in a @Type node.
+However, they are not storage objects and consequently cannot be stored in a Hotmoka node.
 This section describes the `io.takamaka.code.util.StorageTreeMap<K,V>` class, that extends `Storage` and whose instances can then be held in the store of a node, if keys `K` and values `V` can be stored in a node as well.